Azzaare/CompressedStacks.cpp/README.md

 }
 ```
 ## Use case
-<p>Concrete examples such as a basic test run and the convex hull problem can be found in the [wiki](https://github.com/Azzaare/CompressedStacks.cpp.wiki.git).</p>
+Concrete examples such as a basic test run and the convex hull problem can be found in the [wiki](https://github.com/Azzaare/CompressedStacks.cpp.wiki.git).

 ### Abstract example : ```Instance<T,D,I>```
-<p>An instance of a Stack Algorithm is described by a set of templates parameters T, D, and I and a set of methods used in the run function above.
-Some of those methods might be left empty.</p>
+<p>An instance of a Stack Algorithm is described by a set of templates parameters T, D, and I and a set of methods used in the run function above.</p>

 ```cpp
 // T is the type of the context, D is the type of the input data and I is the type of your integer indexes.